lewis-king/fpl-mcp-server/README.md

 ## 🙏 Acknowledgments

-- Fantasy Premier League for the excellent API
+- Fantasy Premier League for API
 - RotoWire for injury and lineup data
 - The MCP community for the protocol
 - Claude for AI capabilities